 This content may contain affiliate links.
 Please see our disclosures for more information.

-Ah, you say—you already know how to shop Target.
+Ah, you say—you already know about shopping at Target.
 In fact, you’ve spent so much time there that you should be eligible for some kind of lifetime achievement award.
 Okay, we’ll give you that—but are you shopping it in the smartest way possible?
 Perhaps not.
-And to show that Kathryn will not be sharing a classic six condo in hell with Sam Walton, here’s our tips for maximizing your Tar-jay experience:
+Here are our tips for maximizing your Tar-jay experience:

 Monday – Electronics, Kids Clothing (and possibly Infants items) and Stationary